Photo Credit: QuickMeme

 This is what has now been popularized as weaponizing feelings or emotions.
 The outcome?
 Guilt, shame, wounding, and (for some) returning fire.

-It will make me sad if this post “hurts feelings”, especially of those friends of mine who read my stuff.
+It will make me sad if this post “hurts feelings”, especially of those dear to me who read the blog.
 The thing is, just like my friend and me, we can go deeper in our relationships when we refuse to let feelings define our friendships.
 When we refuse to think ill of others we grow a spiritual maturity and neuroplasticity that impacts our emotional responses and our relational resilience.

-What got me thinking about all this, this week was actually a Lenten reading from British scholar C. S. Lewis – Preparing For Easter: Fifty Devotional Readings from C. S. Lewis.
+What got me thinking about all this, this week was actually a reading from British scholar C. S. Lewis –

 He talks about the danger of weaponizing sensitiveness long before it became the cultural phenomenon it is today: